 3.3 Notice of Member Meetings.
 Except where a meeting of Members is an adjourned meeting and the date, time, and place of such meeting were announced at the time of adjournment, notice of all meetings of Members stating the date, time, and place thereof, and any other information required by law or desired by the Board of Directors or by such other person or persons calling the meeting, and in the case of special meetings, the purpose thereof, shall be given in any manner permitted by law and established by the Board of Directors that is designed to notify all Members of the meeting.
 Such notice shall be given at least ten (10) but not more than thirty (30) days before the date on which a meeting of the Members is to be held.
 Notice of the annual meeting shall include notice that the election of Directors shall occur at the annual meeting.
 Notice of a meeting at which an amendment to the Articles of Incorporation or Bylaws will be proposed must contain the a summary of the substance of the proposed amendment.

 3.4 Quorum.
-Ten (10) Members shall constitute a quorum at a meeting of Members for the purpose of taking any action other than adjourning such meeting.
+Thirty (30) Members, excluding Board Directors, shall constitute a quorum at a meeting of Members, or special meeting called under Article 3.2, for the purpose of taking any action other than adjourning such meeting.
 If a quorum of Members is not represented at a meeting, the Members present shall constitute a quorum for the sole purpose of adjourning such meeting, and the majority of the Members so present may adjourn the meeting to such date, time, and place as they shall announce at the time of adjournment.
 Any business that might have been transacted at the adjourned meeting if a quorum had been present, may be transacted at the meeting held pursuant to such an adjournment and at which a quorum shall be represented.
 If a quorum is present when a duly called or held meeting is convened, the Members present may continue to transact business until adjournment, even though the withdrawal of a number of Members leaves less than the number otherwise required for a quorum.
-If a special meeting is called under Article 3.2, at least 30 members or a number representing 10 percent of the registered members from the last annual meeting must be present, whichever is greater, to constitute a quorum.

 3.5 Voting.
 Passage of a motion or resolution shall require the vote of a majority of the Members present and eligible to vote at the meeting.
 No Member may vote by proxy or cumulatively.
 The Board of Directors, or a committee thereof, shall determine a fair, accurate, and efficient way of tallying votes taken at meetings of Members.